davidlwillson/sofreeus-mirror/upcoming-events.md

 ## Highlights

-* Intro To DevOps is this Saturday
+* Completed our first online delivery of Intro To DevOps is this Saturday
-  - First online delivery
   - All proceeds to [Code2040](www.code2040.org)
-  - Many students / scholarship partners sending directly to Code2040 at https://code2040-2020.funraise.org/
+  - Many students / scholarship partners directly sent their contribution to Code2040 at https://code2040-2020.funraise.org/
 * SFS events continue to be online-only for the near term

 ---

 # UPCOMING CLASSES

-## ONLINE: Intro to DevOps

-Our Flagship Class!
-Come learn to build an automated deployment pipeline from scratch!
-We'll start with Linux and git basics, and build out a working CI/CD pipeline on Gitlab and Kubernetes!
-It's an eight-hour career-boosting extravaganza!

-    Aaron, Anthony, Silvia
-    9AM - 5PM Saturday, July 18th
-    Zoom
-    $192 or PWYC

-WOULD YOU LIKE TO KNOW [**MORE?**](https://www.meetup.com/sofreeus/events/270755683/)

 ## ONLINE: Game Programming in Stencyl